 Because this smoothie is loaded with a full banana and a good serving of old-fashion oats, it will leave you and the kiddos full and satisfied.
 You won’t be hearing ‘mom, I’m huuunnnngrrrrry’ for at least a couple of hours!

 For this recipe, I used wild blueberries which I found at my local Trader Joes because I have been majorly crushing on them lately.
-Wild blueberries are a lot smaller and contain more antioxidants then the regular blueberries.
-They also have a stronger ‘blueberry’ taste to them.
+Wild blueberries are a lot smaller and have a stronger ‘blueberry’ taste to them.
 If you can’t find wild blueberries, no worries, regular blueberries work just as well.

 To make this smoothie, first stick your head in your freezer and just stay like that for as long as you can.